Chronic Bachelor: Plot

-Sandhya, torn between two brothers, comes running when the brothers fight among themselves on the account of who Sandhya will marry.
-She says she would marry anyone that her brothers tell her too because she cares about both of them.
-SP then says he know what needs to be done to end the family feud, which should have been long ago.
-He then marches to Bhavani's house and starts hitting Bhavani's father thinking of killing him.
+On the wedding day, as the brothers fight among themselves, Sreekumar brings Sandhya to their midst.
+She says she would marry anyone that both her brothers tell her.
+SP tells Sandhya he knows what needs to be done to end the family feud once and for all.
+He then marches to Bhavani's house and starts hitting Bhavani's father as well as Bhavani and bashing up each and every person in his way.
 In the end, SP points at Kuruvilla and says he is the witness of Vishnu's murder.
 Bhavani's father finally admits that he killed Vishnu and framed it on SP's father.
 Then SP pours kerosene on Bhavani's dad and as he approach Bhavani, he is stopped by Hareendaran who begs for his sisters life.
 Bhavani realizes her mistakes and goes to SP's house to apologize.
 But she tells SP that only thing she can now offer is the marriage proposal of her sister Bhama to SP.
-SP initially refuses when Sreekumar tells that he'll also remain a bachelor if SP does not marry.
-SP finally agrees and tells him to go inside with Bhama.
+SP initially refuses but finally agrees when Sreekumar tells that he'll also remain a bachelor if SP does not marry.